fpereiro/gotoB/readme.md

 If you enter the following command on the developer console to update the store: `B.call ('set', 'counter', 1)`, you will notice that the view gets automatically updated!

 If you, however, try to update `B.store.counter` directly by entering `B.store.counter = 2`, you'll notice that... nothing happens!
 This is because you changed the store directly instead of using an event.
-Most of the time, you'll change the store through events - though by the end of this guide, we'll cover some cases where you can sidestep the event system to update the store.
+Most of the time, you'll change the store through events - though later we'll see how you can sidestep the event system to update the store directly.

 `B.view` takes a `path` and a `vfun` as arguments.
 The `path` is exactly like the `path` passed to `B.call`, `B.listen` and `B.ev` and can be any of the following: